jswymer/mydoctest/articles/projects-how-setup-jobs.md

 On the relevant job cards, you must set up prices for job items, job resources, and job G/L accounts, and you must set up job posting groups.

-## To set up general default values
+## To set general information for jobs
 1. In the top right corner, choose the **Search for Page or Report** icon, enter **Jobs Setup**, and then choose the related link.
 2. Fill in the fields as necessary.
 Choose a field to read a short description of the field or link to more information.